What Is Peri-Implantitis And How Serious Is It?

 Peri-implantitis begins as a bacterial infection that forms around dental implants.
 In many ways, it is similar to gum disease in that it causes damage to the gums and teeth around it.
 In the early stages of Peri-Implantitis, the symptoms are relatively mild.
 Often you will notice inflammation and sensitivity around the gums.
-The longer the infection goes untreated, however, the more serious the side effects become.
+The longer the infection goes untreated the more serious the side effects become.
 Ultimately, dental implants can be lost and bone structure damaged.

-It is crucial to have an experienced and detail-oriented Periodontist oversee your dental implant procedures from start to finish.
+It is crucial to have an experienced and detail-oriented periodontist oversee your dental implant procedures from start to finish.
 At Dental Partners of Boston, we go to great lengths to minimize bacterial exposure during procedures.
 Our definition of success is not just having you walk out of our office with a great smile, but being happy with that smile for years to come.

 Why Choose Us